home1-oss/oss-setup/src/main/cloud/README.md

 ```

   I run VXLAN (rancher/k8s hosts) on VirtualBox VMs that using bridged network.
-  I added static route on my router (`/ip route> add dst-address=10.42.0.0/16 gateway=192.168.199.103`) but it not works at first.
+  I added static route on my router (`/ip route> add dst-address=10.42.0.0/16 gateway=192.168.199.103`)
+  or hosts in LAN but it not works at first.

-  I can't ping hosts on VXLAN (request timeout) until I add static route and ping VXLAN hosts on hosts that have rancher/k8s hosts on it.
+  I can't access/ping target container on VXLAN (request timeout)
+  until I add static route and access/ping target container on host that has bridged rancher/k8s VMs on it.

+  Once reached container on VXLAN from host that has bridged VM on it,
-  After reached hosts on VXLAN, I deleted static route set on hosts, now I can ping hosts on VXLAN for any host under the router.
+  I can access/ping container on VXLAN from any host under the router or host has static route,
+  even If delete static route set on that host.

+  If delete rancher/k8s's contains and re-create them, we need to redo these steps to access VXLAN.

+  I think this is a issue of VXLAN container of rancher.

   Verify ping packet received: `cat /proc/net/snmp | grep Icmp`